Rodemfr/MicronetToNMEA/README.md

 # MicronetToNMEA

-MicronetToNMEA is an Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to an standard NMEA stream.
+MicronetToNMEA is an Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA stream.

 ## Description